-RECOMMENDED ACTION: Approval of Zoning Ordinance Text Amendment 18.271 to update, amend and re-format Appendix A, "Zoning", of the City of Novi Code of Ordinances (the prior Ordinance No. 97-18, as amended) and related Zoning Map for purposes of incorporating Clearzoning formatting and clarifying certain provisions.
-FIRST READING
+RECOMMENDED ACTION: Approval of Zoning Ordinance Text Amendment 18.271 to update, amend and re-format Appendix A, "Zoning", of the City of Novi Code of Ordinances (the prior Ordinance No. 97-18, as amended) and related Zoning Map for purposes of incorporating Clearzoning formatting and clarifying certain provisions, and as modified at the First Reading.
+SECOND READING

-1 2 Υ N
+1 2 Y N

 Mayor Gatt

 Mayor Pro Tem Staudt

 Council Member Casey

 Council Member Markham

 1 2 Y N

 Council Member Mutch

-Council Member Poupard
+Council Member Poupard 1

 Council Member Wrobel